-After completing a seven-week community placement with Ngaanyatjarra, Pitjantjatjara Yankunytjatjara (NPY) Women’s Council as part of the Master of Dietetics, Sophie Jamieson shares some of the exciting, challenging, confronting and rewarding experiences she’s had in Central Australia.
+After completing a seven-week community placement with Ngaanyatjarra, Pitjantjatjara Yankunytjatjara (NPY) Women’s Council as part of the Master of Dietetics course, Sophie Jamieson shares some of the exciting, challenging, confronting and rewarding experiences she felt in Central Australia.

 It is not every day that those of us who live in urban cities get to visit some of the most remote communities of Australia and develop a deeper understanding of aboriginal culture.
 This was the reason I jumped at the chance to complete my community placement with the Child Nutrition Program team at NPY Women’s Council.